soodoku/tldr/summaries/20_poor_economics.md

 * But in Udaipur, we visited over 100 facilities once a week at some random time during working hours for a year.
 We found them closed 56 percent of the time.
 And in only 12 percent of the cases was this because the nurse was on duty somewhere else near the center.

+Das and Hammer describe it as the 3-3-3 rule: The median interaction lasts three minutes; the provider asks three questions and occasionally performs some examinations.

+patient is then provided with three medicines (providers usually dispense medicine directly rather than writing prescriptions).
+Referrals are rare (fewer than 7 percent of the time); patients are given instructions only about half the time and only about one-third of doctors offer any guidance regarding follow-up.
+As if this is not bad enough, things

+than in the private sector.
+Public providers spend about two minutes per patient on average.They ask fewer questions, and in most cases don’t touch the patient at all.
+Mostly, they just ask the patient for a diagnosis and then treat the patient’s self-diagnosis.